rajnandinithopte/Machine-Learning_Tree-Based-Classification-with-Imbalanced-Data/README.md

 ---

 ## 🔷 Dataset Description
-The dataset, sourced from the **APS Failure dataset** (UCI Machine Learning Repository), consists of:
+The APS failure dataset, sourced from the from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/APS+Failure+at+Scania+Trucks), consists of:
 - **60,000 training samples** (1,000 positive cases, highly imbalanced).
 - **171 total columns**, including one target class column.
 - **All attributes are numerical**.